Flag of Vermont: Statute

+Design of the coat of arms

+The Vermont Statutes § 491 (2025) defines the state Coat of Arms, crest, motto, and badge as follows:

+Coat of Arms: Green, a landscape occupying half of the shield; on the right and left, in the background, high mountains, blue; the sky, yellow.
+From near the base and reaching nearly to the top of the shield, arises a pine tree of the natural color and between three erect sheaves, yellow, placed diagonally on the right side and a red cow standing on the left side of the field.

+Motto and Badge: On a scroll beneath the shield, the motto: Vermont; Freedom and Unity.
+The Vermonter's badge: two pine branches of natural color, crossed between the shield and scroll.

+Crest: A buck's head, of natural color, placed on a scroll, blue and yellow.

 Symbolism

-The flag consists of the state's coat of arms and motto on a field of azure.
 While the pine needle supporters of the coat of arms are represented throughout New England and symbolizes the small pine branches worn at the Battle of Plattsburgh near the end of the War of 1812, the pine tree in the middle of the coat of arms represents the Vermont forests.
 The cow and three sheaves of wheat represent the dairy and agriculture industries.
 The deer head on top represents Vermont's wildlife.
 The Green Mountains are in the background as well.
 The motto, "Freedom and Unity", is also used.
 The motto balances two different ideals, the freedom of the individual citizen, and the welfare of the common good.